Quansight-Labs/free-threaded-compatibility/docs/porting.md

     return new_cache[nth - 1]
 ```

 This code is thread-safe because the cache is never modified in-place.
 Instead, a new copy of the cache is created and updated, and then the reference to the cache is updated atomically.
-This ensures that readexrs
-always see a consistent view of the cache, even if a writer is updating
+This ensures that readers always see a consistent view of the cache, even if a writer is updating it concurrently.
-it concurrently.

 Keep in mind that with this approach, readers may not necessarily see the most recent version of a cache.
 For memoization and other caching this is often fine but may be problematic for some use-cases.